smblott-github/chromix/README.md

 #### With

 ```
-node chromix.js with other close
+chromix with other close
 ```
 This closes all tabs except the currently focused one.

 Another example:
 ```
-node chromix.js with chrome close
+chromix with chrome close
 ```
 This closes all tabs which *aren't* `http://`, `file://` or `ftp://`.